luisub/luisub/README.md

 ### Hi there 👋

-My name is Luis, and I am a computational biology working at Colorado State University.
+My name is Luis, and I am a computational biology working at the Univeristy of Colorado.

 - 🔬Actively developing automated computational pipelines for image processing.
 - 🦠 Experienced in constructing computational models for disease understanding and aiding drug discovery efforts.
 - 🧬 Proficient in genomics and molecular biology data analysis.